mendes95borges-cyber/In-Band-SQL/README.md

 <h1> *** In Band SQL Injection ***</h1>

 <h2>Description</h2>
-This project demonstrates a controlled SQL Injection (SQLi) vulnerability within a self-built web application and the corresponding detection and monitoring process using a SIEM environment.
+This project demonstrates a controlled SQL Injection (SQLi) vulnerability within a self-built web application and the corresponding detection and monitoring process using a SIEM (Wazuh) environment.
 <br />

-<h2>The objective was not exploitation, but to:</h2>
+<h2> Objective:</h2>

 - <b>Understand how SQL Injection works at a technical level</b>
 - <b>Observe how vulnerable applications behave</b>
 - <b>Analyze web server logs during attacks</b>
-- <b>Validate detection capability using SIEM monitoring</b>
+- <b>Validate detection capability using wazuh SIEM monitoring</b>

 <b>The lab environment was fully isolated and built for educational purposes only.</b>